 Any structure that is darkened to view fish under the ice.
 Holes in the ice are cut inside these structures so fish can be speared.
+Please mark your holes upon leaving.

 Do I need a license to spear from a dark house?